|

 - Even waterproof sunscreens should be re-applied every 80 minutes or so, after being in the water.

-- Make sure effective use of clothing, hats, and other physical barriers to protect the skin from the sun.
+- Make effective use of clothing, hats, and other physical barriers to protect the skin from the sun.